3liz/lizmap-documentation/source/publish/configuration/actions.rst

 * a ``name`` which is the action identifier.
 * a ``title`` which is used as a label in Lizmap interface
-* an ``icon`` which is displayed on the action button ( See https://getbootstrap.com/2.3.2/base-css.html#icons )
+* an ``icon`` which is displayed on the action button (See https://getbootstrap.com/2.3.2/base-css.html#icons )
-* an optional ``confirm`` property, since |lizmap_3_5|, containing some text.
+* an optional ``confirm`` property, containing some text.
 If set, a confirmation dialog will be shown to the user to ask if the action should really be launched or not.
 Use it if the action can modify some data in your database.
 * an ``options`` object, giving some additional parameters for this action.
 You can add any needed parameter.
 * a ``style`` object allowing to configure the returned geometry style.
 It follows OpenLayers styling attributes.
 * a ``callbacks`` object allows to trigger some actions after the generated geometry is returned.
   They are defined by a ``method`` name, which can at present be:

     -  ``zoom``: zoom to the returned geometry
     -  ``select``: select the features from a given layer intersecting the returned geometry.
        The target layer **QGIS internal ID** must be added in the ``layerId`` property.
        In the example, the features of the layer containing buildings, ID ``bati_1a016229_287a_4b5e_a4f7_a2080333f440`` will be selected
     -  ``redraw``: redraw (refresh) a given layer in the map.
 The target layer QGIS ID must be added in the ``layerId`` property.

 Lizmap detects the presence of this configuration file, and adds the needed logic when the map loads.
 When the users clicks on an object of one of this layer in the map, the **popup panel** shows the feature data.
 At the top of each popup item, **a toolbar will show one button per each layer action**.
 The action ``title`` will be displayed on hovering the action button.

 Each button **triggers the corresponding action**, if it is not yet **active** (else it deactivates and erases the geometry):